Continue with

 Expert RTO officers act on behalf of regional transport offices.
 They are tasked with effectively managing transport/traffic systems, enforcing motor laws, managing registrations, issuing driver licenses, and maintaining road safety plus compliance.

-DTOs or district transport officers perform duties at sectional or local levels, similar to those of their RTO counterparts.
-They look after less broad day-to-day services while still working under the directives of their state RTOs.
+DTOs, or district transport officers, perform duties at sectional or local levels, similar to those of their RTO counterparts.
+They look after fewer broad day-to-day services while still working under the directives of their state RTOs.